-The following guidelines are a requirement for players who wish to play at out of town games.
-All players and coaches are expected to follow the guidelines.
+The following guidelines are a requirement for players who wish to travel with their team.
 Any violation of these guidelines will result in disciplinary actions.
-Coaches and players are to report any violations, to the Hockey Director immediately.
+Coaches and players are to report any violations, to the CRHA SafeSport Coordinator immediately.

 Player Behavior